thuantran664488/MVCTutorial/README.md

 This is forth line
 5 change from branch master
 6 change from branch thuan
-7 change from branch thuan remote
+7 change from branch master remote
 8 change from branch master remote